ten-protocol/ten-documentation/docs/api-reference/sensitive-apis.md

 ---
 # Sensitive APIs

-Ten supports a subset of Ethereum's [JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/).
+TEN supports a subset of Ethereum's [JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/).

 Some of these methods deal with sensitive information.
 For example, the response to an `eth_getBalance` request will contain the balance of an account.
 An attacker could intercept this response to discover a user's balance.
 To avoid